Tools In

 Use fewer colors for logos and icons

-Logos and simple graphics typically use 2-5 colors.
-Set the slider low to extract the exact brand colors without noise.
+Logos and simple graphics typically use 2 to 5 colors.
+Set the slider low to extract the exact brand colors without noise from neighboring pixels.

 Use more colors for photographs

 Photos have rich color gradients.
-Set 16-24 colors to capture the full tonal range including highlights, shadows, and accent colors.
+Set 16 to 24 to capture the full tonal range including highlights, shadows, and accent colors.

 Paste screenshots directly

 Press Ctrl+V to paste a screenshot from any app or website.
-This is the fastest way to extract colors without saving a file.
+This is the fastest way to extract colors without saving a file first.

-Click any color in the strip or grid to copy its HEX code to your clipboard.
-A brief 'Copied!' confirmation appears.
+Click any swatch or HEX label to copy its value to your clipboard.
+A brief 'Copied!' confirmation tells you it worked.

-Click Copy All to get every palette color as a comma-separated HEX list.
-Paste directly into your CSS, design tool, or documentation.
+Click Copy All to get every palette color at once.
+Paste the list directly into your design tool, code, or documentation.

 Download the palette for reference

-Click Download Palette to save a PNG swatch image with all colors and HEX labels.
-Great for sharing with teammates or archiving.
+Click Download Palette to save a PNG swatch image with all colors and their HEX labels.
+Great for sharing with teammates or archiving a color scheme.

 Re-extract with different counts